This post was last updated on 12 months ago at 12 months ago

-I’m the Community Manager for Discovery Education Canada since 2012.
+I worked as Community Manager for Discovery Education Canada from 2012-2019.
 From 2002-2012, I worked as a Digital Learning Consultant with the Prairie South School Division in Moose Jaw, SK, Canada.
 Previous to that I taught grades K-8 for 14 years.
 I specialize in the use of technology in the classroom.
 I hold a Masters of Education in Communications and Technology through the University of Saskatchewan.
-I also am a sessional lecturer for the University of Regina.
+I also am a sessional lecturer for Wilkes University.

 Since late 2004 I’ve been immersed in understanding what the Read/Write Web is all about and how the new shape of knowledge changes how we all learn.
 I believe teachers and students ought to use technology to connect ideas and learners in safe, relevant, authentic ways to answer questions, share ideas and develop community.
 Learning can be, and should be, fun and personal.
 I was fortunate to be awarded the 2010 ISTE Award for Outstanding Leadership in Technology and Education.
 This honor is mostly a reflection of the great people I work with both within my school division and beyond.
 My greatest asset is that I know smart people and how to find them.

 I’ve been fortunate to work with Sheryl Nussbaum-Beach and Will Richardson in varying roles for the Powerful Learning Practice.
 This company offers a unique professional learning experience for educators around the world.
 It has been a great learning experience for me as I help create community and learning in virtual spaces and help teachers change practice to improve learning for students.